ansible-community/antsibull-nox/docs/config-file.md

 * `yamllint`: runs `yamllint` on all `.yml` and `.yaml` files, on the documentation included in Ansible modules and plugins, and on YAML code included in extra docs.

 * `typing`: runs `mypy`.

-!!! note
-    CI is currently detected by checking for the `CI` environment variable.
-    If your CI system is not supported, you can simply set `CI=true` before running `nox` in CI.

 These sessions can be added with the `[sessions.lint]` section in `antsibull-nox.toml`.